What are the characteristics of this option strategy?

 Where does this strategy typically fall in the range of commissions and fees?

-Unbalanced option strategies tend to have higher commission costs than more traditional options strategies, as these strategies often involve more complex trades and more individual trades.
-However, due to the potential for higher profits, the commissions can be offset by the gains of the strategy.
+Unbalanced option strategies tend to have higher commission costs than more traditional options strategies, as these strategies often involve more contracts and more individual trades.
+Those costs should be netted against the credit or debit before the trade is judged worthwhile, since the extra contracts are charged whether the trade wins or not.

 Is this a good option income strategy?